iwasz/libstate/README.md

 1. Retained input.

 # TODO
+* Make state with no actions possible .
+* EventQueue by lvl reference (non const).
 * Consider adding input actions, I might be wrong, but I think I used one of those in MC60 (forgetting abit the name "input action").
 * All sorts of misuses should be pointed out in compile time with meaningful messages (use static_asserts whenever possible).